13 Beloved: Plot

 Angrily, he crumples his credit-card statements and bills and throws them to the floor.
 His phone rings again.
 The caller says Phuchit has a chance to win 10,000 baht.
 Phuchit is ready to hang up, thinking the call is cruel joke being played on him by his co-workers or friends.
 But then the caller tells Phuchit his full name, age, employment status and other details that makes Phuchit stay on the line.
 To win the 10,000 baht, all he has to do is swat a fly which is at that very moment buzzing around him and has been pestering him the whole time he has been sitting in the stairwell.
 The caller even says there is a rolled up newspaper nearby.
 Phutchit grabs the paper and swats the fly.

 He immediately receives a message that 10,000 baht has been transferred to his bank account.
 His phone immediately rings again.
 The caller says Phuchit will win more money if he eats the dead fly.
 He goes back to his desk, holding the fly while debating whether to eat it.
 One of his co-workers, a friend, Tong (Achita Sikamana), comes to see him, just as he pops the fly into his mouth.
 She is stunned and is not sure what to say to him.

 Phuchit receives another phone call.
 The caller explains that if he completes 11 more tasks, he will win 100 million baht.
-Needing the money, Phuchit reluctantly agrees to the play the game.
+Needing the money, Phuchit reluctantly agrees to play the game.
 The caller explains that if he quits the game or anyone discovers that he is playing the game, he'll forfeit all his winnings so far.